Prevalence of $\rho$-irregularity and related properties: Main results

 there exists a constant $C > 0$ such that for all $f \in L^p (0, T)$ and $g \in L^q (0, T)$ it holds

-For any $\delta \in [0, 1 / 2)$, almost every $\varphi \in C^{\delta} (0, T)$ satisfies the above assumption for any $\beta < 1 - \delta$. \end{theorem}
+For any $\delta \in [0, 1 / 2)$, almost every $\varphi \in C^{\delta} ([0, T])$ satisfies the above assumption for any $\beta < 1 - \delta$. \end{theorem}

-\begin{proof} The proof of Theorem~1.1 in~{\cite{duboscq}} is entirely analytical, as it follows closely the proof of the standard Hardy--Littlewood--Sobolev inequality from Lieb--Loss~{\cite{lieb}}, but it requires a key property satisfied by fBm paths, given in Lemma~2.1 therein: defined
+\begin{proof} The proof of Theorem~1.1 in~{\cite{duboscq}} is entirely analytical, as it follows closely the proof of the standard Hardy--Littlewood--Sobolev inequality from Lieb--Loss~{\cite{lieb}}, but it requires a key property satisfied by fBm paths, given in Lemma~2.1 therein: if we define

 then there must exist a constant $c$ such that